Sections

 Clogging

-Everyone dances the same choreography (the steps are usually announced).
-Most choreos are danced as "line dances"(each person in a group).
-But there are also dances that are danced as a duet or formation.
-And already while practicing the steps you can experience the fun of music, rhythm and the sociability in the group.
-A dance partner is therefore not necessary.
+Everyone dances the same routine (the steps are usually cued).
+Most routines are danced in lines, but there are also (rarely) some choreos, which are danced as duos or duets or in formations.
+When you start to learn and practice the steps, you can already experience the fun of music and rhythm in a group.

-A wise person once said: if you can move your feet in time to the music, you can learn clogging.
+A wise person once said: if you can move your feet in time to the music, you can learn how to clog.

 Round Dance